dr-aryone/freecodecamp-exercises/README.md

 2/14/2018 Happy Valentine's day!
 I finished JS lingos. and started intermediate JS algorithms.

 2/15/2018.
 Going strong!
 Finished 285 challenges so far, doing intermediate algorithsm.

+2/16/2018.
+I checked in!
+295 challenges.
+I also went to the peak dental to deep cleaning :)